Ludington family: William Ludington

-The second son of Henry (b.
-1679) was William III, born at Branford, Connecticut on September 6, 1702.
+The second son of Henry (born 1679) was William III, born at Branford, Connecticut, on September 6, 1702.
 He married Mary Knowles, of Branford, Connecticut, on November 5, 1730.
 They had eight children, Submit, Mary, Henry, Lydia, Samuel, Rebecca, Anne, and Stephen.
-Mary Knowles died on April 16, 1759 and William III married his second wife, Mary Wilkinson on April 17, 1760.
+Mary Knowles died on April 16, 1759, and William III married his second wife, Mary Wilkinson on April 17, 1760.

 Henry Ludington II

 Henry Ludington was the third child of William III and Mary (Knowles) Ludington.
 He was born at Branford, Connecticut, on May 25, 1739.
 He built his home and a grist mill around 1775 in the area known as the hamlet of Ludingtonville; this later became the town of Kent, Putnam County, New York.
 He was made Colonel during the American Revolution and was aide-de-camp to George Washington.

 Sybil Ludington

 Sybil Ludington was the first child of Henry Ludington II and his wife Abigail Ludington.
 Sybil has received widespread recognition as the female Paul Revere; a report in The New England Quarterly says there is little evidence backing the story, and whether the ride occurred is questioned by modern scholars.
-In 1777, at the age of 16, she is said to have ridden a horse 40 mi through the night to warn militiamen under the direction of her father that British troops had attacked Danbury, Connecticut.
+In 1777, at the age of 16, she is said to have ridden a horse 40 mi through the night to warn militiamen under the direction of her father that British forces had raided Danbury, Connecticut.